thebushschool/cpjava/readme.md

 _Topics: FINAL PROJECT WEEK 2 AND FINAL PRESENTATIONS_

 * Class Work: Final Project Completion by May 28th and Peer Sharing Presentations
-* Please join synchronous session May 26th @10:15 AM for discussions/questions on final project
+* Please join synchronous session May 26th @10:15 AM for discussions/questions on final project.

 ### Week 18 - 6/1